List of Darkwing Duck characters: Gosalyn Mallard

-She also appears in the DuckTales reboot, re-imagined as a young duck with Latin American roots.
+Gosalyn also appears in the DuckTales reboot, re-imagined as a young duck with Latin American roots.
 She makes her first appearance in the one-hour special "Let's Get Dangerous!", which incorporates the origin story of her original counterpart.

 The Muddlefoots

 The Muddlefoots are Drake, Launchpad, and Gosalyn's next-door neighbors, Drake finding them irritating due to their intrusive ways.
 The Mallards and Launchpad usually manage to tolerate them and even grudgingly like them, though not nearly as much as the Muddlefoots imagine.

 In the episode "Life, the Negaverse and Everything", their evil Negaverse counterparts serve Negaduck in subjugating their version of St. Canard until they are defeated by Darkwing Duck and the Friendly Four.